CDR Report for Mechanical Engineer

 Common Mistakes to Avoid in a CDR Report

 Little mistakes and you are out of the game.
 About 90% of applications are vetted and the rejection of the remaining 10% is greatly the effect of mistakes and incomplete CDR Reports.
-Do not make any of the following errors;
+While some errors are lightweighted some could be criminal and can lead to suspension.
+Go through meticulously and do not make any of the following errors;

 • Neglecting details in Career Episodes.
 These narratives are your opportunity to showcase your engineering skills and problem-solving capabilities.
 Being too generic or omitting specific contributions and outcomes can significantly weaken your case.